 Chapter Notes: The Waimanalo Chapter was established in 2016 as a collective of farmers whose goal is to gather community to spread the awareness of Regenerative farming, renewable energy, and aloha aina practices that may benefit our local family farmers for now and future generations.

-Meeting Time: 6:30 pm – 8:00 pm
+Meeting Time: 6:00 - 8:15pm

-Meeting Location: ‘Ai Love Nalo (in the back courtyard garden area) 41-1025 Kalanianaole Hwy, Waimanalo, HI 96795
+Meeting Location: Various Farms in Waimanalo or at ‘Ai Love Nalo (in the back courtyard garden area) 41-1025 Kalanianaole Hwy, Waimanalo, HI 96795